-Associate Professor and Graduate Studies Director for Architecture and Urbanism Studies Program
+Director of Graduate Studies for the Architecture and Urbanism Program and Associate Professor

 Prof. Richard Economakis is currently Director of Architecture and Urbanism in the School’s Graduate Program.
 He joined the faculty in 1996 by way of London where, since 1990, he was Design Associate with Porphyrios Associates and Senior Editor at Academy Editions.
 He has also worked in the offices of John Simpson and Partners in London, Allan Greenberg in New Haven, and Robert A.M.
 Stern in New York.
 He now combines teaching with his own private practice, and has a growing portfolio of realized projects.
 Prof. Economakis has edited numerous books including monographs on the work of architects Léon Krier and Quinlan Terry and the books Building Classical and Acropolis Restoration.

 His teaching experience began in London, where he was engaged for two academic terms as Assistant Design Tutor at the Prince of Wales’s Institute.
 In 1999-2000 he served as Interim Director of Graduate Studies at Notre Dame’s School of Architecture.
 As part of his teaching methodology he stresses the interrelationship of architectural and urban typologies, exploring them in a carefully considered sequence of foundational design projects adapted for both undergraduate and graduate studios.
 Prof. Economakis co-organized two summer design programs in Greece based in the city of Nauplion, and a summer studio in Bath, England.